landrewwray/landrewwray.github.io/_posts/2024-01-31-Chatbot-of-Tomorrow-01.md

 Jan.
 2024, <a href = "https://arxiv.org/abs/2305.19555" target = "_blank" rel = "noreferrer noopener">Gendron et al.</a>: “Our results indicate that Large Language Models do not yet have the ability to perform sound abstract reasoning … the tuning techniques that improved LLM reasoning abilities do not provide significant help for abstract reasoning.”

 The kicker is that these papers don’t even disagree with one another – they present experimental results addressing highly nuanced questions.
 Chatbots have fundamentally different cognitive hardware and software than humans do, which means that they may not apply the skill set you expect when tackling a familiar problem.
 In particular, chatbots lean heavily on pattern matching.
 One might expect this from the ‘stochastic parrots’ analogy, but the underlying capability goes further.
 They can match or exceed human performance on text-based versions of the Raven’s Progressive Matrices, a popular test of fluid intelligence in which one needs to identify the rules that govern a pattern.

 The downside is, chatbots have much less of a brain than humans do and often lack an internal model of the systems that they talk about.
 For example, if you try to play chess with a chatbot by typing in your moves, it tends to respond with a mishmash of brilliant and nonsensical play.
 It can reproduce moves from games that it was trained on but does not understand the layout of the chessboard – information best represented graphically – and so has no way to deal with novel positions.

 ## 2\.
 Bigger models are no longer the answer.

 Well, not the whole answer.
+Prior to 2023, the golden road to superior AI seemed to lie in <a href = "https://arxiv.org/abs/2001.08361" target = "_blank" rel = "noreferrer noopener">scaling laws</a> identified by OpenAI and others that relate model size and performance.
+However, the picture has become more nuanced as companies and individuals have zeroed in more clearly on what they really want to get from AI.
 As OpenAI CEO Sam Altman said in April, 2023, “I think we're at the end of the era where it's going to be these, like, giant, giant models, and we'll make them better in other ways.”

-There are numerous examples of well-trained smaller models outperforming larger ones, and it’s quite difficult to draw a line distinguishing model capabilities that are truly emergent with size and out of reach for a small model.
+There are now numerous examples of well-trained smaller models outperforming larger ones, and it’s quite difficult to draw a line distinguishing model capabilities that are truly emergent with size and out of reach for a small model.
 Smaller models are also cheaper to run and can be fundamentally less expensive to train to a given level of performance, so long as you have enough training data and don’t hit a fundamental limit along the way:

 <img src="/docs/assets/img/FOT/Training_dollar_cost.png" target = "_blank" rel = "noreferrer noopener" alt = "" width="500"/>

-Figure 0: Smaller models can deliver better performance for the same training cost (evaluated here).
+**Smaller models can deliver better performance for the same training cost** (<a href = "https://www.reddit.com/r/LocalLLaMA/comments/154cnvf/llama_2_scaling_laws/" target = "_blank" rel = "noreferrer noopener">evaluated here</a>).
 Lower numbers are better for prediction accuracy, which is presented as training loss (perplexity, PPL).
 Dollar numbers on the vertical axis are estimated and should be a considered as a proxy for computing time (flops).

 When GPT-3 first came out, it was a common refrain of op ed pieces that chatbots were still too small to think: the human brain has a factor of ~>1000 more synapses than GPT-3 has model parameters (175 billion model parameters).
 This turns out to be a very difficult comparison to really flesh out, not least because biological brains and AI transformer stacks have very different architectures (more on that later in this series!).
 However, I think if one frames things more carefully, it actually leads to the opposite conclusion: chatbot model size may be in the right ballpark for human-like cognition.